Internet-Draft SPICE SD-CWT November 2024

 {

-&(digested-salted-disclosed-claim) => salted-disclosed-claim
+&(digested-salted-disclosed-claim) => salted

 }

+The Verifier constructs an empty cbor map called the Validated Disclosed Claimset, and initializes it with all mandatory to disclose claims from the verified Presented Disclosed Claimset.
 Next the Verifier performs a breadth first or depth first traversal of the Presented Disclosed Claimset, Validated Disclosed Claimset, using the Digest To Disclosed Claim Map to insert claims into the Validated Disclosed Claimset when they appear in the Presented Disclosed Claimset.
 By performing these steps, the recipient can cryptographically verify the integrity of the protected claims and verify they have not been tampered with.
-If there remain unused Digest To Disclosed Claim Map at the end of this procedure the SD-CWT MUST be considered invalid, as if the siganture had failed to verify.
-Otherwise the SD-CWT is considered valid, and the Validated Disclosed Claimset is now a CWT Claimset with no claims marked for redaction.
-Further validation logic can be applied to the Validated Disclosed Claimset, as it might normally be applied to a validated CWT claimset.
+If there remain unused Digest To Disclosed Claim Map at the end of this procedure the SD-CWT MUST be considered invalid, as if the signature had failed to verify.

-7.1.
-Credential Types
+11. Credential Types

 This specification defines the CWT claim vct (for verifiable credential type).
 The vct value MUST be a case-sensitive StringOrURI (see [RFC7519]) value serving as an identifier for the type of the SD-CWT claimset.
 The vct value MUST be a Collision-Resistant Name as defined in Section 2 of [RFC7515].

-8. Examples
+12. Examples

-TBD - Provide more examples
+TODO - Provide more examples

-8.1.
+12.1.
 Minimal spanning example

 The following example contains claims needed to demonstrate redaction of key-value pairs and array elements.